Slim Gaillard

 Bulee "Slim" Gaillard (January 9, 1911 – February 26, 1991), also known as McVouty, was an American jazz singer and songwriter who played piano, guitar, vibraphone, and tenor saxophone.
 Gaillard was noted for his comedic vocalese singing and word play in his own constructed language called "Vout-o-Reenee", for which he wrote a dictionary.

 In addition to English, he spoke five languages (Spanish, German, Greek, Arabic, and Armenian) with varying degrees of fluency.

 He rose to prominence in the late 1930s with hits such as "Flat Foot Floogie (with a Floy Floy)" and "Cement Mixer (Put-Ti-Put-Ti)" after forming Slim and Slam with Leroy Eliot "Slam" Stewart.
-During World War II, Gaillard served as a bomber pilot in the Pacific.
+During World War II, Gaillard served in the US Army Air Forces.
 In 1944, he resumed his music career and performed with such notable jazz musicians as Charlie Parker, Dizzy Gillespie, and Dodo Marmarosa.

-In the 1960s and 1970s, he acted in films—sometimes as himself—and also appeared in bit parts in television series such as Roots: The Next Generations.
+In the '60s and '70s, he acted in films—sometimes as himself—and also appeared in bit parts in television series such as Roots: The Next Generations.
+Gaillard resumed touring the circuit of European jazz festivals during the 1980s.

-In the 1980s, Gaillard resumed touring the circuit of European jazz festivals.
-He followed Dizzy Gillespie's advice to move to Europe and, in 1983, settled in London, where he died of cancer on February 26, 1991, after a long career in music, film and television, spanning nearly six decades.

 Early life

-Along with Gaillard's date of birth, his lineage and place of birth are disputed.
-Many sources state that he was born in Detroit, Michigan, though he said that he was born in Santa Clara, Cuba, of an Afro-Cuban mother called Maria (Mary Gaillard) and a German-Jewish father called Theophilus (Theophilus Rothschild) who worked as a ship's steward.
+Along with Gaillard's birthdate, his lineage and place of birth are disputed.
+Many sources state that he was born in Detroit, Michigan, though Gaillard said himself that he was born in Santa Clara, Cuba, of an Afro-Cuban mother called Maria (Mary Gaillard) and a German-Jewish father called Theophilus (Theophilus Rothschild) who worked as a ship's steward.

 During an interview in 1989, Gaillard added: "They all think I was born in Detroit because that was the first place I got into when I got to America."
 However, the 1920 census lists one "Beuler Gillard"[sic] as living in Pensacola, Florida, having been born in April 1918 in Alabama.
-Researchers Bob Eagle and Eric LeBlanc have concluded that he was born in June 1918 in Claiborne, Alabama, where a "Theophilus Rothchild"[sic] had been raised the son of a successful merchant in the small town of Burnt Corn; other documents give his name as Wilson, Bulee, or Beuler Gillard or Gaillard.
+Bulee Gaillard's Draft Registration card dated October 14, 1940, and signed by Gaillard, lists his birth date as "Jan 4 1911" in "Pensacola Florida."
+His World War II Army Enlistment Record also lists his birth year as 1911.
+Researchers Bob Eagle and Eric LeBlanc have concluded that he was probably born in June 1918 in Claiborne, Alabama, where a "Theophilus Rothchild"[sic] had been raised the son of a successful merchant in the small town of Burnt Corn; other documents give his name as Wilson, Bulee, or Beuler Gillard or Gaillard.